exoad/learnlua.lua/README.md

 Coding style is presented with a simple example followed by a commented explanation.

 The de facto code is stamped in `./snippet.lua`.
-This code is not usable but only for evaluation!
+This code is not usable and only for evaluation!

 For example:<br>
 ```lua